Skip to content

 How to Choose the Best US Places for Indian Travelers

-1) New York City, New York (Best First-Time US City)
+1) New York City, New York

 What to do

-• Statue of Liberty (book tickets early)
+• See the Statue of Liberty and book tickets early

-• Central Park (walk or bike)
+• Spend time in Central Park

-• Museums: MET or MoMA
+• Check out museums like the MET or MoMA

 Indian traveler tip

-2) San Francisco, California (Scenic + Tech + Day Trips)
+2) San Francisco, California

 What to do

-• Golden Gate Bridge viewpoints
+• Stop at the Golden Gate Bridge viewpoints

-• Fisherman’s Wharf (touristy but fun)
+• Visit Fisherman’s Wharf

-• Day trip: Napa Valley or Monterey/Carmel
+• Take a day trip to Napa Valley or Monterey/Carmel

 Indian traveler tip

-3) Grand Canyon, Arizona (Best Natural Wonder for First-Timers)
+3) Grand Canyon, Arizona

 Best way to visit